Hilaria Baldwin Cuddles 3-Month-Old Baby & Shows Off Incredible Postpartum Body In Black Bra & Thong

 One follower encouraged and praised Hilaria.

-“I have mixed feeling about the comments you always get about your body… While I understand this isn’t the norm for women to “bounce” back… you do work your ass off!
+“I have mixed feeling about the comments you always get about your body… While I understand this isn’t the norm for women to ‘bounce’ back… you do work your a** off!
 So I say hurray for you!
 You’re extremely disciplined and you were very fit before pregnancy!
 You don’t have to gain 80# during pregnancy and keep it!
 You be you Hilaria!!
 You are beautiful,” they complimented her.

 “Question: Is Alex aware that he married an immortal?
 Do the other eight muses know you’ve taken human form?” a final Instagrammer teased.

-Alec’s oldest daughter, Ireland Baldwin, often updates her social media pages.
+Alec’s oldest daughter, Ireland Baldwin, often updates her own social media pages.
 Recently, she rocked a schoolgirl skirt while showing off her “haul.”